 Griffiths [8] points out, quite correctly, that multiple frameworks often exist for analyzing counterfactual arguments.
-They arise, in the examples he cites, from ambiguities in the detailed meanings of the counterfactual statements, and these ambiguities are, in his examples, often resolved by making precise the intended meaning of the statements in a way that allows the framework to be fixed.
+They arise, in the examples he cites, from ambiguities in the detailed meanings of the counterfactual statements, and these ambiguities are, in his examples, often resolved by making precise the intended meaning of the statements by choosing the framework that expresses that intended meaning.